 While plan providers furnish the scope of the plan’s options, plan sponsors must approve the options.
 Sponsors have been cautious to switch-over to zero revenue sharing plans for fear that their employees would become upset when all the service fees become transparent.
 Although such fear should not preclude any fiduciary responsibilities, it is important that both plan sponsors and participants are well-informed of the difference between revenue sharing and zero revenue sharing and how the latter may be more beneficial and equitable for the participants.

-Shepherd, Finkelman, Miller & Shah, LLP is a law firm with offices in California, Connecticut, Florida, New Jersey, New York, Pennsylvania and Wisconsin.
+Shepherd, Finkelman, Miller & Shah, LLP is a law firm with offices in California, Connecticut, Florida, New Jersey, New York and Pennsylvania.
 SFMS is an active member of Integrated Advisory Group (www.iaginternational.org), which provides us with the ability to provide our clients with access to excellent legal and accounting resources throughout the globe.
-For more information about our firm, please visit us at www.sfmslaw.com.

 Written by Casey Yamasaki